paynl/POS.SDK/docs/sdk-ios.md

 >
 > Also make sure you reopen your project with the `xcworkspace` file.
 > You can use the following command `xed .` in the root to open your project with the correct file

+#### Swift Package Manager

+> Also make sure you opened your project with the `xcworkspace` file.
+> You can use the following command `xed .` in the root to open your project with the correct file

+To get started using Swift Package Manager, right click on your app's project (blue icon) and select `Add Package Dependency`.
+Then use the search bar and copy paste this URL: https://github.com/paynl/pos-sdk.
+This will show the PAY.POS github repo, use the `Add Package`-button to add the dependency, and you are done!

 ### SDK flow